 In Budget 2017, the government inserted a new section under the income tax act to penalize late filers of a tax return.
 From FY 2017-18, in case of delay in filing of a tax return by an individual whose income exceeds basic exemption limit penalty is levied u/s 234F.
+From Financial Year 2021 onwards, the maximum penalty for late filing of returns is reduced to Rs.5,000.

 Let’s take an example to understand it better: